Eight Steps to the Accommodation Mindset

-Providing religious accommodations for employees is a two way street in which employees and employers work together to find practical and sustainable solutions.
-In the best case scenario, employees will provide a manager or employer with information about their sincerely held religious, ethical, or moral belief, the conflict in question, and their specific request.
+Providing religious accommodations for employees is a two-way street in which employees and employers work together to find practical and sustainable solutions.
+In the best-case scenario, employees will provide a manager or employer with information about their sincerely held religious, ethical, or moral beliefs, the conflict in question, and their specific request.
 However, not all employees have the necessary communication skills or comfort level discussing this topic to execute a request in such a manner.
-It is your job to ask employees respectful questions to find out more about the employee’s practice, belief, and an accommodation solution that will not cause the employer an undue hardship and will provide the employee with the accommodation they require.
+It is your job to ask employees respectful questions to find out more about the employee’s practice, belief, and an accommodation solution that will not cause the employer undue hardship and will provide the employee with the accommodation they require.

 4. Identify Any Limitations

 Providing religious accommodations can sometimes be difficult, especially when the employee belongs to a small department, works in a role that requires 24/7 service, or when the request involves union or other restricting contracts, for instance.
 It is possible that the employee is requesting something that would impose an undue hardship on the company.
 Factors relevant to undue hardship may include the type of workplace, the nature of the employee’s duties, the identifiable cost of the accommodation in relation to the size and operating cost of the company/workplace, and the number of employees who will in fact need a particular accommodation.
 Costs to be considered include not only direct monetary costs but also the burden on the conduct of the employer’s business.
 However, even if you believe an accommodation would create an undue hardship, DO NOT deny a request for religious accommodation without first collaborating with all necessary offices (Diversity & Inclusion, Human Resources, Employee Relations, Equal Employment Opportunity, and/or Legal Departments) and exploring all other options.